 If you need more information on other mortgage payment options, or if your loan is no longer serviced by PrimeLending, please contact the Customer Service Line at (800) 597-0233.

-In the coming weeks and months, our communities face the enormous task of recovering and rebuilding our homes, businesses and neighborhoods.
-Keep in mind that there are mortgage programs designed specifically to help homeowners impacted by natural disasters, including options that don’t require a down payment.
+If you own a home in a community that faces the enormous task of recovering and rebuilding following a natural disaster, remember that there are specifically designed mortgage programs, including options that don’t require a down payment.
 Any of our home loan experts can help answer your questions or go over the details of these programs.

 Here are some additional tips from ftc.gov in the wake of the hurricanes: